newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Props**

-All props are forwarded to the `<CodeBlock />` component and maintain the same defaults.
-See the "Using with fenced code blocks" section below to learn how to pass options from fenced code blocks into the `<CodeBlock />` component.
+All props are forwarded to the `CodeBlock` component.
+This component also maintains the same defaults.
+See the "Using with fenced code blocks" section below to learn how options in fenced code blocks are forwarded to the `CodeBlock` component.

 **Usage with MDXProvider**